notInori/JS-UI-Library/Documentation.md

 ## Event Log

 ### Creating an Event Log Window
-To create an event log we can use use the `window.createEventLogWindow()` function.This will create the event log window.
-This is not shown by default and it is recommended that you create a checkbox in the main menu to show it.
+To create the event log window we can use use the `window.createEventLogWindow()` function.
+The window created is not shown by default and it is recommended that you bind the show function `window.show(this.eventLogWindow)` to a control in the mind window.
+For usage of the command, see [Showing and Hiding Windows](#showing-and-hiding-windows).

 #### Function
 ```js